Cheshire murders: Home invasion

-Dr. Petit was able to hear his wife’s assault upstairs.
-He yelled up and heard one of the invaders say, “Don’t worry.
-It’s all gonna be over in a couple of minutes.”
-Dr. Petit then managed to escape.
-He later testified in court that he felt a "jolt of adrenaline" and a need to escape after being told this.
-"I thought, it's now or never because in my mind at that moment, I thought they were going to shoot all of us."
+William was able to hear his wife's assault upstairs.
+He yelled up and heard one of the invaders say, "Don't worry.
+It's all gonna be over in a couple of minutes."
+William then managed to escape.
+He later said, "I thought, it's now or never because in my mind at that moment, I thought they were going to shoot all of us."